 Nevada requires a newly formed LLC to file an Initial List of Members or Managers.
 This is a document that lists the names and addresses of your initial members or, if your LLC is manager-managed, the names and addresses of your initial managers.

 LLCs are required to file the Initial List and Business Registration (or Business License) application at the same time.
-Nevada Registered Agent LLC can handle these filings for you for a $50 service fee, or you can do these filings yourself.
+Nevada Registered Agent LLC automatically handles these filings as part of every LLC formation package.

 4. Ongoing LLC Maintenance